-How to dream feed your baby: When to stop dream feeding
+Dream feeding: How to dream feed your baby and when to stop

 What is a dream feed?

-To put it simply, it’s a sleepy nursing or bottle feeding session given to your baby in the late evening (hours after they’ve already gone to sleep at bedtime), usually just before you go to sleep yourself.
-This practice of waking your baby to eat can help parents sync the longest stretch of their baby’s night sleep with their own.
-The idea is to shift your baby’s normal feeding time a bit earlier, and it works best for babies who wake at night due to hunger.
+A dream feed is a sleepy nursing or bottle feeding session given to your baby in the late evening (hours after they’ve already gone to sleep at bedtime), usually just before you go to sleep yourself.
+This practice of waking a baby to eat can help parents sync the longest stretch of their baby’s night sleep with their own.
+The idea is to shift your baby’s normal feeding time a bit earlier, and it works best for babies who wake at night due to hunger — usually from about 6 weeks to around 10 months.

 How do I dream feed?

 After your baby has been sleeping for 1 - 3 hours, you will want to gently wake up your baby.
 Many families ask us, “How awake should my baby be for the dream feeding?”
-Ideally, you want your baby to remain drowsy and awake just enough to take a full feeding.
+Ideally, you want your baby to remain drowsy and awake just enough to take a full feeding (or close).

 Pro dream feed tips: